 Our success depends to a significant extent on the continued services of our senior management and other members of management.
-Walter S. Woltosz, our Chief Executive Officer and Chairman of the Board, has held his position since our founding in 1996.
-We have a one-year employment agreement with Mr. Woltosz and we have employment agreements with our division presidents that range from two to three years.
-If Mr. Woltosz, our division presidents or other members of senior management do not continue in their present positions, our business may suffer.
+We have employment agreements with our CEO and division presidents that range from one to three years.
+If our CEO, our division presidents or other members of senior management do not continue in their present positions, our business may suffer.
 Because of the specialized scientific nature of our business, we are highly dependent upon attracting and retaining qualified scientific and technical and managerial personnel.
 While we have a strong record of employee retention, there is still significant competition for qualified personnel in the software, pharmaceutical and biotechnology fields.
 Therefore, we may not be able to attract and retain the qualified personnel necessary for the development of our business.
 The loss of the services of existing personnel, as well as the failure to recruit additional key scientific, technical, and managerial personnel in a timely manner, could harm our business.